ramazankarisan/commentList/README.md

 ## What we did so far?

 -   Initially we get the data from **api** by using `axios.get('')`.

 -   By using **semantic.ui** list templates _-for right now-_ returned that data inside the **app.js**.

--   I used also the [momentJS](https://momentjs.com/) library to format the date that I got from api, so we could see them in a more clearer way.
+-   I used also the [momentJS](https://momentjs.com/) library to format the date that I got from api, so we could see them in a clearer way.

 -   I created 2 different components.
 One of them **commentList** that shows all the posts from th api and when I click one of them, it shows me **commentDetail** component.

 -   I used `react-router-dom` to navigate between the home page and details for the posts.

+-   At the landing page we are seeing the post and when we click one of them, it is directing us to its detail with the comments which are made about that post and at the same page anyone can also add another comment to the corresponding post.
+-   Additionally, we are able to add post just by using **PostAdd** and **PostForm** components.